 The reference section of the application is carefully considered by the School of Dentistry and is an important part of the selection process.
 Details of any extenuating circumstances should be highlighted in the reference.
-For undergraduate referees, further information on writing the reference is available from the UCAS 'How to provide a reference' guide.

 Access to Leeds and Realising Opportunities

 Eligible Access to Leeds and Realising Opportunities candidates will be considered for an alternative offer.
 However, please see Course Search for the minimum requirements that will usually apply to any alternative offer made.